pasky/cocopf/README.md

     and to the state-of-art CMA-ES population-based minimization method.
     You can easily add more custom minimization methods using subclassing.

-  * As a unique feature, **COCOpf** allows you to single-step the minimization algorithms iteration by iteration (via the ``MinimizeStepping`` wrapper), allowing usage of a flexible suspend / resume schedule.
-This requires no modification of the used minimization algorithms as long as they can simply execute a callback function after each iteration!
+  * As a unique feature, **COCOpf** allows you to step the minimization algorithms by a fixed number of function evaluations (via the ``MinimizeStepping`` wrapper), allowing usage of a flexible suspend / resume schedule.
+This requires no modification of the used minimization algorithms!
 (I.e. you can do this with the SciPy minimizers and CMA-ES, without code modifications.)

   * A ready-made ``Population`` class for easy maintenance of a portfolio of multiple concurrently executed (algorithm, solution) pairs.